cupcake-recipes.com

 Preparation Steps

-• Bake for 30 minutes or until a toothpick inserted into the center comes out clean.
+• Bake for 18 to 20 minutes, or until a toothpick inserted into the center of a muffin comes out clean.

-• Allow muffins to cool in the pan for 10 minutes, then transfer to a wire rack.
+• Allow the muffins to cool in the pan for 5 minutes before transferring them to a wire rack to cool completely.
+Serve warm.

 Notes